 Emerging from the oven as an almost perfect square with straight sides and sharp corners, the struggle to make it happen immediately seemed insignificant.
 All it really took was two bricks, two sheet pans, and one standard loaf pan; standard equipment that most any baker should have on hand.
 The procedure might be a bit unorthodox, sure, but you wouldn’t care either if you had tasted this soft, golden-hued loaf.

 A tight, orderly crumb surrounded on all sides by a delicate but chewy crust, just one slice sent me back to that time in Japan.
-While it isn’t exactly the same- What ever truly is?- This bread is such a delicious treat in it’s own right, any dissimilarities or flaws are easy to overlook.
+While it isn’t exactly the same, this bread is such a delicious treat in it’s own right, any dissimilarities or flaws are easy to overlook.
 Although I was so smitten that I couldn’t take the time to do more than just toast slices and slather them with a buttery spread, I can only imagine what a delight they would be in bread pudding, or fried up as french toast.
-Anyone want to be so adventurous as to try it out and let me know? … … Okay, in that case, here’s the recipe!
+Anyone want to be so adventurous as to try it out and let me know?
+In that case, here’s the recipe!

-In a small saucepan, combine the soymilk and agave, and heat gently over medium.
-Easy does it here, because you don’t want the temperature to be any hotter than 110; exceed that, and you poor little yeast beasts will be dead instantly.
+- In a small saucepan, combine the non-dairy milk and agave, and heat gently over medium.
+Easy does it here, because you don’t want the temperature to be any hotter than 110; exceed that and the yeast will be dead instantly.
 Once the agave is dissolved into the mixture and it’s around 100 degrees, turn off the heat and sprinkle the yeast on top.
 Let it sit and become frothy, about 5 minutes.